-To gear up for the new regatta season, a total of 38 boys and 21 girls from Monmouth School and sister school Haberdashers’ Monmouth School for Girls attended a six-day training camp in Spain, on the city centre course where serial Olympic gold medalists Matthew Pinsent and James Cracknell set the current pairs world record in 2002 and which hosted last year’s European Championships.
+To gear up for the new regatta season, a total of 38 boys joined 21 girls sister school Haberdashers’ Monmouth School for Girls at a six-day training camp in Spain, on the city centre course where serial Olympic gold medalists Matthew Pinsent and James Cracknell set the current pairs world record in 2002 and which hosted last year’s European Championships.

-Monmouth School Head of Rowing John Griffiths added: “After missing most of the Lent term water work because of flooding on the Wye, it was fantastic to train on a perfect still-water multi-lane course in pleasant temperatures.
+Monmouth School’s Head of Rowing John Griffiths added: “After missing most of the Lent term water work because of flooding on the Wye, it was fantastic to train on a perfect still-water multi-lane course in pleasant warm temperatures.

 “It enabled high quality training and very fair seat racing to decide crews, while simply having some intensive and continuous rowing for the U15s allowed their technique to improve enormously.
 We finished with some 2k pieces, showing we are stronger than last year.

-“We also experienced the start of Holy Week in Seville, with all its processions, which was enlightening.”
+“We also experienced the start of Holy Week in Seville, with all its processions, which was enlightening for all.”

 Prior to heading to Spain, Monmouth School’s first eight finished 17th in the 300-boat national Schools’ Head despite the high water levels hampering their preparations.